xamarin/Sport/README.md

 ____
 ##Sport v2 compatible with the new Azure App Services
-and uses the latest of all libraries/SDKs.
+I'm posting a very early build of Sport v2 that connects to Azure App Services and uses the latest of all libraries/SDKs.
 I have not done a super thorough job of testing yet so please keep that in mind.
 This includes a lot of changes to both the front and back ends.

 Changes include: